-Last Week the garden titled ‘Estate’ on my portfolio page opened to the public for the afternoon under the National Open Gardens scheme for charity.
+Last Week the garden titled ‘Orchard House’ on my portfolio page opened to the public for the afternoon under the National Open Gardens scheme for charity.
 The forecast was very grim indeed so all were prepared for storms but thankfully the sun shone & the garden looked beautiful.

 Here’s Rob looking very happy on the boardwalk through the bog garden.
 This was originally an area that had been pushed to one side as it was a bit of a nuisance with springs popping up from time to time & often being very muddy indeed.
 We got on with the rest of the garden & then someone suggested a bog garden & a boardwalk so I dashed off to my drawing board.
 Funnily enough this has now become one of the loveliest parts of the garden & a great cool place to visit on a hot day.
 As you can see here the plants are flourishing & at this time of year, is in its element.